c4elme/information-security-notebook/penetration-testing-stuff/hack-the-box-writeups/optimum.md

 ```
 meterpreter> sysinfo #to see the information of the system

-meterpreter> shell #to access the shell
+meterpreter> shell #to access the shell and find the user.txt which is located on C:\Users\kostas\Desktop

 wmic qfe get Caption,Description,HotFixID,InstalledOn #to see the security updates of the OS
 ```